tpkn/video-preview/README.md

 ### input_file
 **Type**: _String_
-Full path to source video file
+Full path to source video file.

 ### output_file
 **Type**: _String_
-Full path to future normalized video file
+Full path to preview file.
+Pay special attention to the file extension, it is here that the type of preview to be made is determined!

 ### total_frames